keithrbennett/rika/README.md

 ### Outputting Only Metadata or Only Parsed Text

-The `-m` and `-t` options can be used to output only metadata or text, respectively.
-The default is to output both.
+The default setting is to output both metadata and text.
+To disable either, use the `-m` or `-t` options with a disabling flag, e.g. `-m-` to disable metadata and `-t false` or `--no-text` to disable text.

 ### Output Formats

 The `-f` option can be used to specify the output format.
-The default is `at`, which means that the metadata will be output in awesome_print format, and the text will be output using `to_s`, as if `puts` were called on it.
+The default is `at`, which means that the metadata will be output in awesome_print format, and the text will be output using `to_s` (i.e. without any changes to the parsed string).

 If a single argument to `-f` is specified, it will be used for both metadata and text.
 If two arguments are specified, the first will be used for metadata and the second for the parsed text.